gardener/documentation/website/documentation/guides/applications/prometheus/_index.md

 and [Grafana](https://github.com/kubernetes/charts/tree/master/stable/grafana) based on Helm charts.

-Copy the following configuration into a file called values.yaml and deploy Prometheus: `helm install <your-prometheus-name> --namespace <your-prometheus-namespace> stable/prometheus -f values.yaml`
+Copy the following configuration into a file called `values.yaml` and deploy Prometheus:
+`helm install <your-prometheus-name> --namespace <your-prometheus-namespace> stable/prometheus -f values.yaml`

 Typically, Prometheus and Grafana are deployed into the same namespace.
-There is no technical reason behind this so feel free to choose different namespaces.
+There is no technical reason behind this, so feel free to choose different namespaces.

 Content of `values.yaml` for Prometheus: